Amany-alsayed/Hybrid-Recommender-System-Desktop-Application/README.md

 ## Usage

-After setting up your environment, you can run your main application as follows:
+After setting up your environment, you can run your application as follows:

 ```bash
 python server.py